You Own the Risk. You Set the Tone.

 • Assign explicit executive ownership for inclusion policy, facilities governance, and systems design — with clear scope and reporting cadence

-• Require a “when challenged” decision framework to be published and trained — not just a policy statement
+• Require a "when challenged" decision framework to be published and trained, not just a policy statement

 • Build contestation readiness into governance: FOI/scrutiny response processes, narrative discipline, and named response teams